cekit/cekit/docs/CONTRIBUTING.rst

 Guidelines
 -----------

-Below you can find a list of conventions used to write Cekit documentation.
+Below you can find a list of conventions used to write CEKit documentation.

 Headers
 ^^^^^^^